limlabs/developer-portfolio/README.md

 ## Payload Portfolio Starter

-- Create a great-looking, performant, SEO-friendly site without coding
+- Create a great-looking, performant, SEO-friendly professional portfolio without coding
 - Start with a batteries-included CMS and template you can deploy in a few minutes
 - Customize deeply using a modern, Typescript + NextJS development experience (or find a React developer &mdash; we [know a couple good ones](https://liminal.sh)!)